mogonc34/ITSC3155051Group7Project/api/User_Manual.md

 - [Uvicorn](https://uvicorn.org) (or other ASGI web server)

 ### 3.3 Assumed User Knowledge
-We are making some assumptions with your knowledge as outlined here That you are familiar use of the IDE's command line interface (CLI) to run the project.
+We are making some assumptions with your knowledge as outlined here.
+That you are:
+	- familiar use of the IDE's command line interface (CLI) to run the project.
-	- Familiar with how to use a Python IDE to run and debug the project code.
+	- familiar with how to use a Python IDE to run and debug the project code.
 (Project Team used PyCharm or Visual Studio Pro 2022)
-	- Familiar with how to use a web browser to access the SwaggerUI interface.
+	- familiar with how to use a web browser to access the SwaggerUI interface.
-	- Familiar with how to use the FastAPI framework to create and run a web application.
+	- familiar with how to use the FastAPI framework to create and run a web application.
-	- Familiar with how to use a SQL database client to interact with the MySQL database.
+	- familiar with how to use a SQL database client to interact with the MySQL database.
-	- Familiar with how to use a testing framework to run unit tests.
+	- familiar with how to use a testing framework to run unit tests.
-	- Familiar with how to use a version control system to manage the project code.
+	- familiar with how to use a version control system to manage the project code.
-	- Familiar with how to clone a GitHub repository and set up a local development environment.
+	- familiar with how to clone a GitHub repository and set up a local development environment.

 ## 4. Set up the MySQL database:
 Open MySQL Workbench and create a new database named `onlinerestaurantordersys_db`.